Logotype

 Engaged & motivated team members

 At Scandic, we have a clear agenda to strengthen our culture, leadership and engagement.
-For example, did you know that we employ people from more than 120 countries That 80 percent of general managers are recruited internally?
-Or that the average number of years a permanent employee works at Scandic is 7.3.
+For example, did you know that we employ people from more than 140 countries?
+That 80 percent of general managers are recruited internally?
+Or that the average number of years a permanent employee works at Scandic is 7.7.

 For people who are driven and share Scandic’s values Be You, Be Bold, Be a Pro and Be Caring, the opportunities are almost endless.
 We operate more than 270 hotels in the Nordic countries and Europe where team members can develop professionally and personally.